 By J. L. Starkey

 “There?
 You lived there?”
-My son looked at me in disbelief, and then looked again at the photos of the 120-year-old home at 1021 Garnett Place in Evanston, Illinois.
+My son looked at me in disbelief and then looked again at the photos of the 120-year-old home in Evanston, Illinois.

-“I did…for a very bad few months,” I told my son.
+“I did…for a very bad few months,” I answered.
 As I looked at the photos of that old home, the genealogist in me wondered about its former residents.
 Why now?

-I blame this week’s 52 Ancestors theme, which is “earliest.”
-Thanks to that one word, those memories of my first weeks at Northwestern University were suddenly screaming for attention.
+I blame this week’s 52 Ancestors prompt, which is earliest.
+Thanks to that word, the memories of my first weeks at Northwestern University were suddenly screaming for attention.
 I guess it makes sense, in a way.
 Out of all the places I’ve lived, that house was built at the earliest time.
 I knew it might have some issues before I moved in, but nothing could have prepared me for the first time I saw it.

 It was moving day, and I was beyond excited.
 I was starting graduate school at my dream university!
 It was a huge day, to be sure.

 That house, though.
 The walls couldn’t talk, but the landlord could.
-He approached my dad (with tequila sunrise in hand, according to dad) and told him he was the first parent ever who didn’t take one look at the place and say, “Live there?
-Not my daughter!'”
+He approached my dad (with tequila sunrise in hand) and told dad he was the first parent ever who didn’t take one look at the place and say, “Live there?
+Not my daughter!”

-My mother cried, and my father?
+My mom cried, and my dad?
 Let’s just say he picked the wrong week to quit smoking.

 I haven’t thought about that house in decades, but this week, I did a bit of sleuthing, and would you look at that?
-That home saw some history!
+The home saw some history!